 Carroll School is a dynamic independent day school for elementary and middle school students who have been diagnosed with language-based learning disabilities, such as dyslexia.

-This position requires a candidate with experience teaching language-learning disabled students, who also has a strong content background and knowledge of the Massachusetts Curriculum Frameworks for a teaching position.
-This instructor teaches students in Grades 8-9.
+This position requires a candidate with experience teaching language-learning disabled students and who also has knowledge of the Massachusetts Curriculum Frameworks for a teaching position in Elementary Education with a specialization in language.

 - May assist in after-school program activities